ewinapun/ewinapun.github.io/_projects/1_project.markdown

 In response to a pressure change, bubble length is more likely to vary than the cross section area in a microchannel.[^footnote1] So can we infer pressure through tracking microbubble length, rather than using impedance measurements?
 With some simple image processing on the bubble snapshots taken 2 frames per second, we implement a Matlab program that automatically tracks changes of the microbubble volume in response to pressure.

 We take the raw, cropped, straightened image of the microchannel and subtract it from the initial image taken before a bubble is injected.
-By processing it into a B/W image of the isolated bubble, we then run the program to track both ends of bubble.
-Note that the markers on top of the channel are 100µm apart, which provide us a nice basis of measuring the actual bubble length.
+By processing it into a B/W image of the isolated bubble, we then implement a program to track both ends of the bubble.
+Note that the markers on top of the channel are 100µm apart.
+They provide us a nice basis to measure the actual bubble length.

 <p class="aligncenter">
 <img src="/assets/img/BioMEMS_project/bubblelength.png" style="width: 80%;vertical-align: middle;"/>